rueckstiess/mtools/README.rst

 ------------------------------------------

-The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python version 2.7.x.
+The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python.
+The tools are currently tested with Python 2.7 and 3.6.

-mtools is not currently compatible with Python 3.

 Some of the tools have additional dependencies, which are listed under the specific tool's section.
 See the `INSTALL.md
 <https://github.com/rueckstiess/mtools/blob/develop/INSTALL.md>`__ file for
 installation instructions for these modules.

-The mtools utilities are only tested with currently supported (non End-of-Life) versions of the MongoDB server.
-As of September 2017, that includes MongoDB 3.0 or newer.
+The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
+As of April 2018, that includes MongoDB 3.2 or newer.

 Recent Changes